arqtrad/archlit/article.md

 csl: "styles/chicago-fullnote-bibliography-with-ibid.csl"
 bibliography: 'bibliography/biblio.bib'
 suppress-bibliography: true
-abstract: # ≤ 100 words content, structure, findings.
+abstract: > # ≤ 100 words content, structure, findings.
 No KW.
+  This article outlines a history of architectural theory in Portugal and Brazil during the nineteenth century, arguing that such theory is contained within the social circle and methodological scope of literary history.
+It does so by following the architectural discoourses of writers, literary critics, and ethnographers.
+This results in an evolving landscape of architectural references and of methods with which to approach the built environment, while also raising challenges for the cross-disciplinary appropriation of architectural theories.
 ---

 <!-- ≅ 7,500 words -->